-Painters cause certain letters to assume new shapes, cultivating artistic side of trade.
+Painters cause certain letters to assume new shapes, cultivating the artistic side of the trade.

 Alphabets are suffering a change of form at the hands of modern sign painters, remarks the Philadelphia Record.